9 Low Budget Marketing Ideas for Small Business

 Wouldn’t it be lovely if your customers could do the work for you?
 Well, they can.
 Positive word of mouth can double your audience before you can even whip up your next paid advertising campaign.
 When existing customers refer a friend, reward them with a period of free service, discounts or any incentive that reminds your customer that you appreciate them!
 You can of course organise this yourself, but there are apps you can utilise that will do it on your behalf like Rewardle and Lootly.

 Social media places your customers at your finger tips.
 Running a competition can be a cost-effective and quick way to engage your audience with your brand.
 Here is an example of a competition we ran for Mother’s Day.
-It involved products purchased from our customers so that we could support small businesses while we’re at it.
+It involved products purchased from our customers so that we could support small businesses while we were at it.
 To enter, they simply had to like our page and tag a friend.

 Get involved in community events